 For immediate release: December 7, 2011

-DALLAS—Jorge A. Bermudez of College Station has been elected to the Federal Reserve Bank of Dallas board of directors by its member banks.
+DALLAS—George F. Jones of Dallas has been reelected to the Federal Reserve Bank of Dallas board of directors by its member banks.
 He will serve a three-year term ending Dec.
 31, 2014.

-In his role as a board member, Bermudez will provide input on regional economic conditions as part of the Federal Reserve's monetary policy functions.
+In his role as a board member, Jones will provide input on regional economic conditions as part of the Federal Reserve's monetary policy functions.

 Each Federal Reserve Bank has a nine-member board of directors.
 Three members represent commercial banks, three represent the public and three are appointed by the Federal Reserve Board of Governors in Washington, D.C.